-Meteor Shower: How can you see the Quadrantids? - CBBC Newsround
+Quadrantid meteor shower 2023: When is it?
+How can I see it? - CBBC Newsround

 So - confusingly - the meteor shower is sometimes called the Bootids!

-In 2019, the International Meteor Organization gives the peak as January 3-4.
+In 2023, astronomers at the Royal Observatory Greenwich estimate the peak to be on the 3-4 January.

-If you live in Europe your best chance at viewing the shower is to get up early, as it's at its best in the hours before dawn.
+However, the first Quadrantid meteors have already begun to appear in the Earth's atmosphere.

-Unlike other meteor showers, the peak only lasts a couple of hours.
+Unlike other meteor showers which tend to stay at their peak for about two days, the Quadrantid peak only lasts a couple of hours.

 It's believed the Quadrantids are created from dust left behind by an asteroid called 2003 EH1.